Discontinue a unit

 • financial difficulties experienced by you or your family

-• changes to your employment
+• unavoidable changes to your employment

 • changes the University made that disadvantaged you

-• a natural disaster or other emergency in Australia.
+• a natural disaster or other emergency in Australia

 DC grades are administrative decisions that are reviewed by Student Administrative Services.
 If your application is approved, you will automatically be given a fee refund.
 You do not need to take any further steps to receive your fee refund.
 If your application is declined, you can request an administrative review of the decision.

-How to apply for a DC grade:
+How to apply for a DC grade

 Generally, we recommend you include the following in your application: